-A quick guide to Jeti Oguz and the Seven Bulls, Kyrgyzstan.
+A Quick Guide To Jeti Oguz And The Seven Bulls, Kyrgyzstan.

 The name Jeti Oguz pops up on every list of sights to see in Kyrgyzstan.
 And if you’ve seen it, you are likely wondering what the name entails.
-Well, in the foothills of the Terskey Ala-Too Mountains, Jeti Oguz is a valley recognisable for its striking, vibrant red earth cliffs.

-Most of the fame for this natural attraction comes from the magnificent ‘Seven Bulls’ that stand above Jeti Oguz Gorge.
 These hills and the options for hiking in a truly stunning valley make Jeti Oguz one of the most popular day trips on any tour of Kyrgyzstan.

-The Seven Bulls
+About The Seven Bulls – Jeti Oguz, Kyrgyzstan

-The ‘Seven Bulls’ are the rich red rock formations that Jeti Oguz is most famous for.
 Making out the shape of seven bulls might be stretching the imagination somewhat, but the natural beauty in the gorge itself is one to wonder at.
-And certainly another beautiful spot in Kyrgyzstan where nature offers such wonders to play with your imagination if you choose…

-In a literal description, the Seven Bulls depicts a striking hill of cliffs and rock formations in the heart of the gorge.
 As you enter the valley and look to your right, the cliffs literally loom right above you.
 However, the best view of the Seven Bulls is from further into the valley atop a hill overlooking Jeti Oguz village.

 How to visit Jeti Oguz in Karakol, Kyrgyzstan.